orbeon/orbeon-forms-doc/Form-Runner-~-Database-~-Purging-old-data.md

                       FROM     orbeon_form_data
                       GROUP BY app, form, document_id
                   ) m
-           WHERE  -- Look at "last row" in the journal
+           WHERE  -- Look at "last row" in the "journal"
                   t.last_modified_time = m.last_modified_time AND
                   t.app                = m.app                AND
                   t.form               = m.form               AND